AP Port Profiles

 Applying profiles to APs with 2 ports

 MR52/MR53/MR53E/MR84/MR57 APs feature a second Ethernet port that is typically used for uplink link aggregation.
-It is possible to assign a port profile initially designed for the MR30H/MR36H model to these 2-port APs to extend wired access to clients connected to the second Ethernet port.
+It is possible to assign a port profile, initially designed for the MR30H/MR36H models, to these 2-port APs to extend wired access to clients connected to the second Ethernet port.

-Warning: Please note that port profiles and link aggregation on 2-port APs are mutually exclusive features.
-If you have a default port profile meant for your MR30H in the network you have to unassign this port profile from MR52/MR53/MR53E/MR84/MR57 (if applied by default) before link aggregation can be enabled on these models.
+Port profiles and link aggregation on 2-port APs cannot be used together.
+If a default port profile for the MR30H is applied in the network, unassign it from MR52, MR53, MR53E, MR84, and MR57 before enabling link aggregation on these models.

-If link aggregation is enabled on MR52/MR53/MR53E/MR84/MR57 APs, the dashboard will disable port profiles for these APs.
-This means that the Ports tab is hidden, and the port profile section, on the Summary, is not displayed.
+When link aggregation is enabled on MR52, MR53, MR53E, MR84, or MR57 APs, the dashboard disables port profiles for these APs.
+The Ports tab is hidden, and the port profile section on the Summary page is not shown.

 Link aggregation can be enabled/disabled by clicking the configuration button (pencil icon) on the AP details page.

-When a port profile is assigned to MR52/MR53/MR53E/MR84/MR57 APs the secondary port on the AP honors the configuration assigned by port 1 on the port profile.
-In other words, assigning a port profile will disable link aggregation.
-Ports 2-4 can be configured on the profile but are not honored by the AP.
-All disabled SSIDs will become "wired-only" meaning that they can be configured on wired ports.
+Assigning a port profile to MR52, MR53, MR53E, MR84, or MR57 APs causes the secondary port to follow the configuration of port 1 in the profile.
+This assignment disables link aggregation.
+Ports 2 to 4 can be set in the profile but are ignored by the AP.
+All disabled SSIDs become "wired-only" and can be configured on wired ports.

 Mesh: This feature should not be enabled on 2-port APs when using mesh mode (repeater) as it is not possible to have two unique configurations on each port.
 Mesh repeaters will have the same configuration on both ports as specified by port 1 in the port profile.

-Network-Wide Setting: When a port profile is assigned to MR52/MR53/MR53E/MR84/MR57 APs, the Network-wide > General > Clients wired directly to Meraki APs setting will no longer apply to the AP models listed above within in the network.
+Network-Wide Setting: When a port profile is assigned to MR52, MR53, MR53E, MR84, or MR57 APs, the Network-wide > General > Clients wired directly to Meraki APs setting no longer applies to these AP models in the network.

 Monitoring the AP's Profile

-The Ports tab on the AP details page (Wireless > Access Points > [select an AP]) is a single page used to view the status of the wired ports of an access point.
-This page allows administrators to view the current configuration of each port as well as see live status information for these ports:
+The Ports tab on the AP details page (Wireless > Access Points > [select an AP]) provides a single view to monitor the status of the access point's wired ports.
+It allows administrators to see the current configuration and live status information for each port.

 Tagging VLANs on Wired AP Clients

-It is ideal to use AP tags and a tag-to-VLAN mapping (set under Wireless > Configure > Access Control) in order to reduce the number of SSIDs and profiles necessary for a configuration.
+Use AP tags and a tag-to-VLAN mapping (set under Wireless > Configure > Access Control) to reduce the number of SSIDs and profiles necessary for a configuration.
 Wired ports will then honor the VLAN tag set.
-More information on VLAN tagging can be found here.
+For more information, refer to the VLAN Tagging on MR Access Points documentation.

 Wired-only SSIDs

-Any SSID can be mapped to a wired port even if it is not intended to serve wireless clients.
+Any SSID can be mapped to a wired port, even if it is not intended for wireless clients.
 SSIDs that are disabled become "wired only" when selected by a port profile.
-"Wired only" is an SSID mode that disables wireless connectivity, only allowing for wired connectivity.
-To remove wired access from a "wired only" SSID, the SSID must be removed from the AP port profiles.
+The "wired only" mode disables wireless connectivity and allows only wired connectivity.
+To remove wired access from a "wired only" SSID, remove the SSID from the AP port profiles.

 Honored SSID Parameters on Wired Clients